Improve CKD Chronic Kidney Disease With Nephrologist Sean Hashmi & Renal Dietitian Michele Crosmer With Plant Based Nutrition

 5. Limit protein.
 As your disease progresses, your doctor WILL lover your kidney disease protein limit.
 Too much protein, especially animal based protein, will increase your BUN and creatinine levels, lowering you calculated GFR.

-7. limit phosphorus 700 – 1200 mg daily – too much it pulls calcium form bones making them brittle. also leads to deposits it organs and arteries.
+7. limit phosphorus 700 – 1200 mg daily – too much it pulls calcium from bones making them brittle. also leads to deposits it organs and arteries.
 Makes you itch.
 Hard to tell if your not getting enough see calcium for better info.

-8. limit potassium 1700 – 2700 mg daily – to much symptoms fatigue / shortness of breath – Things to avoid food – portion control is important. read the servings. – avocado, banana , melons, oranges, potato – any, tomatoes, sauce, salsa, tomato juice, you cna eat a lil of this but def limit it. brown or wild rice, brussel sprouts, prunes, prune juice, dried apricots, lentils, raisins, split peas, spinach, milk, bran products, low sodium cheese, whole wheat products including pasta and bread, nuts, beef, chicken, tuna, 3 oz is a serving for the meats.
+8. limit potassium 1700 – 2700 mg daily – to much symptoms fatigue / shortness of breath – Things to avoid food – portion control is important. read the servings. – avocado, banana , melons, oranges, potato – any, tomatoes, sauce, salsa, tomato juice, you can eat a lil of this but def limit it. brown or wild rice, brussel sprouts, prunes, prune juice, dried apricots, lentils, raisins, split peas, spinach, milk, bran products, low sodium cheese, whole wheat products including pasta and bread, nuts, beef, chicken, tuna, 3 oz is a serving for the meats.
 Max to eat at any one meal.
 7 oz of meats max per day. – medications can cause body to retain potassium esp blood pressure meds or include potassium in them. exercise – high intensity exercise can increase potassium in blood ( 3 days to go back to normal so delay labs if hard exercise).
 Remember too much is bad, but too little is just as bad.

 9. limit sodium to 1,500 – 2,000 mg daily